Reese Department of Construction Management

 The construction management degree is accredited by the American Council for Construction Education (ACCE).
 ACCE is recognized by the Council for Higher Education Accreditation (CHEA) as the accrediting agency for four-year baccalaureate degree programs in construction, construction science, construction management, and construction technology.

-1. Prepare students to become competent experts and passionate leaders in the construction industry.
+1. Prepare competent experts and leaders.

 Programs